“This little adapter works well with Windows, but its pricey for what it does.”

 The Wireless Display Adapter is based on the open Miracast protocol, which uses Wi-Fi to stream 1080p video.
 Microsoft added support for this protocol to Windows 8, and added even tighter integration to Windows 10.
 Windows Phone devices also support the protocol.

-Google supports Miracast in recent versions of Android, meaning you’ve got a device running Android 4.2 or later it will also work with your phone.
+Google supports Miracast in recent versions of Android, meaning if you’ve got a device running Android 4.2 or later it will also work with your phone.
 Google’s ChromeOS, meanwhile, does not support the protocol.
 Linux doesn’t support it out-of-the-box either, but users have created a variety of hacks that supports the protocol.

 Connecting with a Windows 10 device couldn’t be quicker.